NPC-RX/TestProject/README.md

 # TestProject
-This is Test Upload Application
+This is a test for upload files.